 Legacy tokens, scopes, and methods are better left to the past.

 Verification tokens aren't like other tokens.
-Use them to validate requests originating from Slack.
+Use them to validate requests coming from Slack.

 channels.historyfor any public channel)

-Bot user tokens represent a "bot user" belonging to the app that was installed into the team.
-Bot user tokens are only provided to an app if if a "bot user" record is associated with the app and the app explicitly asks for the
+Bot user tokens represent a bot associated with the app installed in a workspace.
+Bot user tokens are provided only if the app includes a bot user and explicitly asks for the

 botrequested during the OAuth installation flow have no effect on the bot user token